ctb/titus-blog/src/2017-sourmash-sra-microbial-wgs.rst

 welcome!

-A few points based partly on reactions to the Twitter conversation about what to do --
+A few points based partly on reactions to the Twitter conversations@@ about what to do --

 * mash/MinHash comparisons aren't going to give us anything interesting, most likely; that's what's leading to our list of uncategorizables.